 Jody illustrates this concept well when she says:

 “I am able eat my ‘forbidden’ foods without feeling guilt and self-hatred because I know I can trust myself to slow down and pause before I jump in.
 There are no mistakes or ‘cheating’ because I expect there will be times when I overindulge.
 That’s okay, though, because it doesn’t mean that I have to keep overeating; it’s over, and I need to move on (a HUGE step for me).”

 Part of trusting yourself also includes trusting that you are worthy of love and acceptance from yourself and others, no matter your size.

 Cultivating the Courage to Trust includes working towards self-acceptance and self-compassion so you can smile at yourself in the mirror and appreciate yourself in photos, whether you lose a pound or not.

 With decades of internalized weight bias and real trauma working against you, this is hard work to be sure.
 And yet, a newfound self-acceptance is one of the most common instigators of spontaneous gratitude emails we receive from Courage to Trust Method graduates 🥰

 Once you trust that you:

-- Can set boundaries for food (rather than feel restricted or deprived when you choose not to eat something specific)
+- Can set boundaries for food based on your personal values (rather than feel restricted or deprived when you choose not to eat something specific)

-- Use tracking tools like the scale or food tracking as data sources (rather than measurements of your worth)
+- Can use tracking tools like the scale or food tracking as data sources (rather than measurements of your worth)

 - Won’t be overly bothered by making an eating mistake and can quickly get back to eating as usual…